-Abuses at Fort Bliss immigration detention facility
+Abuses at Fort Bliss ICE detention facility

-A coalition of civil rights organizations is calling for the closure of a massive immigration detention facility at Fort Bliss, alleging guards have beaten detainees and threatened violence, criminal charges and imprisonment in attempts to coerce even non-Mexican migrants into crossing the border into Mexico.
+A coalition of civil and human rights organizations is calling for the closure of a massive immigration detention facility at Fort Bliss, alleging guards have beaten detainees and threatened violence, criminal charges and imprisonment in attempts to coerce even non-Mexican migrants into crossing the border into Mexico.

 The groups, including the ACLU and Human Rights Watch, sent a letter Dec.
 8 to federal officials detailing the allegations based on interviews with more than 45 detainees.
 They describe guards using physical force, including abusive sexual contact, against immigrants who refused third-country deportations.